 3 Credits Workshop in writing the creative nature essay.

-Prerequisites: ENG 110, a Connections Block, or Writing Assessment Score of 3 or above
+Prerequisites: ENG 110, a Connections Block, or Writing Assessment Score of 3 or above work.
+At the end of term, students present their stories in a public venue.

 WRI 361 - Creative Writing: Fiction